Internet Content Filtering

 - Category lists are owned by the Vendor.
 They are not shared with the users

-- If a teacher/administrator/librarian locates an inappropriate site, there are procedures in place to block/unblock that site
+- If a teacher/administrator/librarian locates an inappropriate site, or a site that should not be blocked, there are procedures in place to block/unblock that site

 - School staff can obtain unfiltered access with permission of their supervisor for fulfilling specific job-related purposes.